DEV Community

 It’s not common for Ruby on Rails developers to re-run migrations.
 But migrations are the most “perishable product” in the project.

-As result, once you will have a situation when you need to run a migration.
-And you will find that they are broken.
-It will require some time and energy to clean up and make them work.
+As a result, once you have a situation in which you need to run a migration.
+And you will find that you broke them.
+It will need some time and energy to clean up and make them work.

-But as usual, you have production on the fire at this time, and last what you would like to fix migrations.
+But as usual, you have production on the fire now, and last what you would like to fix are the migrations.

 Other solutions

-One of the ideas to make migrations work as long as possible is to not use direct Model references, avoid methods invocations, and replace Active Record Queries with raw SQL statements.
+To make migrations work as long as possible, avoid direct Model references, method calls, and Active Record Queries.
+Use raw SQL instead.

 Also, you can do regular migration cleanups and squashes, but as usual, we do not care about them much as soon as we have delivered them to production.